city

 Limestone Fireplace Cleaning: Products to Avoid

 Although limestone is a durable natural stone, it also has a delicate surface.
-Therefore, certain cleaning products can easily damage the beauty of your fireplace.
 Limestone is rich in calcium, an element that absorbs moisture.
 Calcium is also quite sensitive to acidic substances and reacts quickly to them.
 Therefore, acidic cleaning products, especially liquids, can potentially damage your limestone fireplace.

 Generally, you should avoid the following cleaning products: